reintrance/learning-bash/readme.md

 # Learning Bash Materials

 ## Using options
--- is a stadard for separation of options and parameters
+-- is a standard for separation of options and parameters

 ### Standard for naming options:
 -a            Shows all objects